HIIT vs Tabata: Understanding the Real Differences

 How is Tabata different from regular HIIT?

 The key difference is intensity and structure rigidity.
-Tabata is a specific 20s/10s Γ— 8-round protocol requiring near-maximal effort (~170% VO2max).
+Tabata is a specific 20s/10s Ă— 8-round protocol requiring near-maximal effort (~170% VO2max).
 Regular HIIT allows flexible work:rest ratios and adjustable intensity.
-Most workouts marketed as Tabata use the timing but not the effort level, making them functionally HIIT with a Tabata clock.
+Most workouts marketed as Tabata use the timing but not the effort level, making them functionally short-interval HIIT rather than true Tabata (Tabata I, PMID 8897392).

 04